Why Private LLMs Are the Future of Enterprise AI

 From Public to Private: A Quick History

 Public LLMs opened the world’s eyes to what generative AI could do—draft marketing copy, debug code, summarize legal contracts, and more.
-But as early adopters pushed the limits, they also ran into predictable pain points: data leakage worries, unpredictable latency, and compliance headaches.
+But as early adopters pushed the limits, they also ran into predictable pain points: data privacy worries, unpredictable latency, and compliance headaches.

 The Privacy and Compliance Imperative